aiven/aiven-docs/docs/products/flink/howto/ext-kafka-flink-integration.md

 Where :

--   `--endpoint-name`: Name of the endpoint you want to create.
+-   `--endpoint-name`: Name of the endpoint to create.
 -   `--endpoint-type`: The type of endpoint, which should be `external_kafka`.
 -   `--user-config-json`: The configuration for the endpoint in JSON